History of education in the United States: Secondary schools

 In 1880, American high schools were primarily considered to be preparatory academies for students who were going to attend college.
 But by 1910 they had been transformed into core elements of the common school system and had broader goals of preparing many students for work after high school.
-The explosive growth brought the number of students from 200,000 in 1890 to 1,000,000 in 1910, to almost 2,000,000 by 1920; 7% of youths aged 14 to 17 were enrolled in 1890, rising to 32% in 1920.
+The explosive growth brought the number of students in public high schools from 203,000 in 1890 to 915,000 in 1910, to 2,200,000 in 1920, and 6,600,000 in 1940.
+Of youths aged 14 to 17, 7% were enrolled in 1890, rising to 32% in 1920 and 83% in 1950.
 The graduates found jobs especially in the rapidly growing white-collar sector.
 Cities large and small across the country raced to build new high schools.
 Few were built in rural areas, so ambitious parents moved close to town to enable their teenagers to attend high school.
 After 1910, vocational education was added, as a mechanism to train the technicians and skilled workers needed by the booming industrial sector.

 In the 1880s the high schools started developing as community centers.
-They added sports and by the 1920s were building gymnasiums that attracted large local crowds to basketball and other games, especially in small town schools that served nearby rural areas.
+They added sports and by the 1920s were building gymnasiums and stadiums that attracted large local crowds to basketball and football games, especially in small town schools that served nearby rural areas.